jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 safety-belt hitch for attachment to a life-support line.

 - **Schwabisch loop.**
-An adjustable loop formed by tying a Schwabish hitch around its own standing part.
+An adjustable loop formed by tying a Schwabisch hitch around its own standing part.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.
 {:#schwabisch-loop}